 No, you cannot, only weapon cards.

 Can I stack these cards up to pick up or get rid of 6 or 9 points worth of weapon cards?

 Clever!
 Yes, you can.
 It Might help with that pesky chainsaw.

 Do the weapons go in my hand or injury pile?
 Hand!
 You’re welcome!

 Can I pick up my own weapon cards?

 There isn’t 5 point worth of weapon cards in everybody’s injury piles!

 Just pick up what there is and count yourself lucky.

-Do predicament cards and psycho killers count towards six cards I draw from the deck?
+Do predicament cards and psycho killers count towards the four cards I draw from the deck?

 No, they don't.
-Including the card you kept, you should end up with 7 cards in your hand.
+Including the card you kept, you should end up with five cards in your hand.